List of traditional card and tile packs

-This is a list of traditional sets of playing cards or gaming tiles such as mahjong tiles or dominoes.
+This is a list of traditional sets of playing cards or gaming tiles such as mahjong tiles or dominoes that are still in modern use.
 A typical traditional pack of playing cards consists of up to 52 regular cards, organized into four suits, and optionally some additional cards meant for playing, such as jokers or tarot trumps.
 The cards of each suit typically form a hierarchy of ranks.
 However, some traditional packs, especially from Asia, follow a different scheme.

 French suited

 French-suited cards are the most popular design and can be found in most countries.
 Historically, kings were the highest cards and aces were the lowest, and this hierarchy is sometimes still prescribed for cutting.
 Aces are now the most common high card in most games.
-In Ace–Ten card games such as Pinochle, tens have the second-highest card-point value and therefore tend to rank high between ace and king rather than in their natural position.
+In ace–ten card games such as pinochle, tens have the second-highest card-point value and therefore tend to rank high between ace and king rather than in their natural position.
 Other common high cards are twos, threes, and jacks.

 Full French-suited

 The full French-suited pack contains 52 cards, organized into the 4 French card suits spades, clubs, diamonds and hearts and 13 ranks.
 The modern common hierarchy is ace > king > queen > jack > 10 > 9 > 8 > 7 > 6 > 5 > 4 > 3 > 2, i.e. aces are high and twos are low.
+Another common hierarchy is king > queen > jack > 10 > 9 > 8 > 7 > 6 > 5 > 4 > 3 > 2 > ace, i.e. kings are high and aces are low.
 Many decks in France and Belgium use the numeral "1" for the ace.
 Full French-suited packs often contain anywhere from one to four jokers with two being the most common, which are needed for some games.
-Zwicker decks come with six jokers.
+Zwickern decks come with six jokers.
 Jokers have neither suit nor rank.
 Some packs are sold with accessories needed for specific games like cribbage boards, bidding boxes, or cut cards.

 Double packs (2x52 plus jokers) and triple packs (3x52 plus jokers) with the same back designs are sold for Canasta and Samba.
 These decks may contain point values marked on the cards.